PsyTeachR/reprores-v2/docs/06-tidyr.md

 ### Wide versus long {#wide_long}

-Data tables can be in <a class='glossary' target='_blank' title='Data where all of the observations about one subject are in the same row' href='https://psyteachr.github.io/glossary/w#wide'>wide</a> format or <a class='glossary' target='_blank' title='Data where each observation is on a separate row' href='https://psyteachr.github.io/glossary/l#long'>long</a> format (and sometimes a mix of the two).
+Data tables can be in <a class='glossary' target='_blank' title='A data format where all of the observations about one subject are in the same row' href='https://psyteachr.github.io/glossary/w#wide'>wide</a> format or <a class='glossary' target='_blank' title='A data format where each observation is on a separate row' href='https://psyteachr.github.io/glossary/l#long'>long</a> format (and sometimes a mix of the two).
 Wide data are where all of the observations about one subject are in the same row, while long data are where each observation is on a separate row.
 You often need to convert between these formats to do different types of analyses or data processing.

 Imagine a study where each subject completes a questionnaire with three items.
 Each answer is an <a class='glossary' target='_blank' title='All of the data about a single trial or question.' href='https://psyteachr.github.io/glossary/o#observation'>observation</a> of that subject.
 You are probably most familiar with data like this in a wide format, where the subject `id` is in one column, and each of the three item responses is in its own column.